 Allocating funds to network infrastructure benefits municipalities, local businesses, and residents alike.

 Municipalities need a long-term solution to improve their surrounding area with broadband access.
 With the help of the 123NET, municipalities can use their ARPA funds for these solutions:

 Solution 1: A Private Fiber Network

-Municipalities can connect their buildings, such as fire stations, police stations, libraries, public schools, and community centers, together in a private network.
-This creates miles of infrastructure that can benefit residents and businesses, while improving communication for the whole community.
-123NET’s fiber provides faster internet speeds, competitive pricing, and better customer service to the area.
-Fiber is also a long-term, scalable solution with five times the life span of alternative cable solutions.
-This means that not only will this be a solution that will last long, but the cost can be spread over 10 years or longer terms to accommodate budgets.
+Municipalities can establish a private network connecting their buildings—fire stations, police stations, libraries, public schools, and community centers.
+This network spans miles of infrastructure, offering benefits to residents and businesses while enhancing community-wide communication.
+123NET’s Fiber delivers faster internet speeds, competitive pricing, and superior customer service to the area.
+Fiber also serves as a long-term, scalable solution with a lifespan five times that of alternative cable options.
+This ensures a lasting solution, and the cost can be distributed over 10 years or longer terms to align with budgets.

 Solution 2: Middle Mile Fiber Connectivity

-Middle Mile Fiber Connectivity creates a network backbone for ISPs and carriers to expand connectivity into underserved areas.
-In Michigan, there are many regions that have been ignored by national carriers, due to the large expense of constructing Middle Mile Fiber Connectivity.
+Middle Mile Fiber Connectivity establishes a network backbone, enabling ISPs and carriers to extend connectivity into underserved areas.
+In Michigan, national carriers have overlooked numerous regions because constructing Middle Mile Fiber Connectivity incurs substantial expenses.